nubivagant/2021-site/pages/resume.md

 Selected project examples:

-- Researched, designed and delivered a set of digital tools to help Buckinghamshire Council equip more residents to support at-risk children within adoption and fostering services
+- Researched, designed and delivered a set of digital tools to help Buckinghamshire Council's children's services, including a service directory built to open standards, and a 'ready to care' suite to equip more residents to support at-risk children
-- Led organisation design for the New Towns Programme (MHCLG), developing an operating model approach recognised by the chair of the New Towns Taskforce
+- Led organisation design for the New Towns Programme (MHCLG), developing an operating model approach recognised by the chair of the New Towns Taskforce, to enable delivery of HMG's housing target
 - Designed and implemented a portfolio prioritisation approach for DCMS' DDaT function, improving senior leadership decision-making and transparency across their technology and product estate

 ##### 2015–2017